Are Menstrual Cups Safe For Prolapse?

 Double bonus–the relaxed and healthy the pelvic floor muscles are, the less period pain we’ll have in general!
 YAY!!

-Here's a fun post I did on Instagram in February of 2022 that goes over basic pelvic floor exercises on a towel.
-If you're having pain, focus on the relaxing parts!!
-Even just sitting on a rolled towel or a Cooch Ball, and trying to “relax your butthole” for 2-3 minutes can be a game changer for relaxing the pelvic floor muscles.
+Here's a fun post where I train you to relax your pelvic floor over a Cooch Ball or rolled towel :) :).
+If you're having pain, focus on the relaxing the pelvic floor part!!
+Even just sitting on a rolled towel or a Cooch Ball, and trying to “relax your butthole” for 2-3 minutes can be a game changer for relaxing the pelvic floor muscles, and can make a HUGE difference in prolapse and in menstrual cup insertion ability.

 4. See a Pelvic PT (or other trained pelvic professional) in person